Pollen

 Diuretic: dandelion, cherry, cornflower

-Improvement of liver function: horse chestnut, sweet chestnut, dandelion
+Improvement of liver function: horse chestnut, sweet chestnut, and dandelion

 General tonifier: apple, eucalyptus, willow